TheCaptainCraken/chess-bot-maker/README.md

 # MVP

+>[!WARNING]
+>This project is in its very early stages of development, many features and chapters are missing.
+Breaking changes will be introduced.

 ## Audience

 This product is designed for individuals who are both coding enthusiasts and chess lovers, primarily targeting first-year computer science students and highly skilled high school students.
 The typical age range is 18 to 25.
 These users will have a foundational understanding of at least one programming language and some familiarity with basic algorithms and data structures.